Issue 4.3: Games That Go "Bump" in the Night, Part 1

 Indeed, video games have given the world some of the most viscerally frightening and disturbing experiences in the horror genre, across all media.
 Obviously, this isn’t everyone’s cup of tea—but if you’re a horror fan (or simply brave and open-minded enough), it just doesn’t get much better than gaming!

 But alas, horror video games, like their visual counterparts in film and TV, don’t age very well.
-Even accounting for other factors like outdated technology, horror games often age worse, and more quickly, than works from other media.
+Even accounting for other factors like outdated technology, horror games often age worse, and more quickly, than works from other genres.

 It also makes it easier to assemble a chronology3 of horror video games—chart the trends, and you’ve charted the history.
 So, let’s go ahead and do that right now.